NitheeshPrabu/Passport-Management-System/README.md

 <p align="center"><img src="http://i65.tinypic.com/2eelnnn.png"/></p>

 ## Using the software
 There are two kinds of users - ones who apply for the passport and the admin who issues the passports.
-New users can be added manually using CRUD queries from terminal (functionality not provided in the application).
+New admins can only be added manually using CRUD queries from terminal (functionality not provided in the application).

 This is the login screen.
 <p align="center"><img src ="http://i67.tinypic.com/14w80wi.png"/>&nbsp&nbsp&nbsp&nbsp<img src="http://i66.tinypic.com/34pcors.png"/></p>